zenstackhq/zenstack-docs/docs/the-complete-guide/part3/2-server-adapters.md

 #### 3. Adding ZenStack server adapter (RPC flavor)

-Now let's create an express middleware and mount the CRUD API to the `/api/rpc` path.
+Let's create an express middleware and mount the CRUD API to the `/api/rpc` path.
 Replace `main.ts` with the following content:

 ```ts
 import { PrismaClient } from '@prisma/client';